Silver (90210): Appearance and style

 In Season 1, Silver is shown to have long black hair and dazzling blue eyes.
 She has a chilled, laid-back personality and seems to show disdain towards proms and school dances.
 She seemed to have her own sense of style, as she is usually seen wearing clothes probably would not be worn by a typical Beverly Hills girl.
 In Season 2, her hair was cut short and her sense of fashion has become more girly due to Naomi and Adrianna's influence but still remains her original style.
 Also, her interest in school dances seemed to have grown since she was seen going to the Snowflake Dance in "Winter Wonderland and the Pass the Torch Dance in "Confessions."
 In Season 3, Silver's hair was styled like a tomboy's cut and dyed chocolate brown.
 For a short time in Season 3, while she was having another episode with her bipolar disorder, she dyed her hair an intense orange color in order to give it more "pizazz."
 Eventually, she recolored it brown after returning from the psych ward.
 In Season 4, Silver's hair had grown into a style such as her former one in Season 2 but with blonde highlights.
 By the fifth season, her hair resembles her former self in Season 1, with her hair now below her shoulders.

 Reception

 Critical reception

 Reception towards Silver as a character was mainly mixed, with critics praising her uniqueness.
-As for Stroup, she received positive reviews for her performance, especially for her performance throughout season 1 with Silver dealing with her illness, which was critically lauded.
+Stroup received positive reviews for her performance, especially for her performance throughout season 1 with Silver dealing with her illness, which was critically lauded.